Practice Makes Perfect

 Testing Your IT Recovery Involves Examining and Practicing Each Step

 You will have to carefully plan each step and objective and then develop a practice scenario.
 Notify all of your staff that you will be doing this drill, from management to the end user.
-Make sure that each one of your key team members have clearly defined roles in the planning and implementation process.
+Make sure that each one of your key team members has clearly defined roles in the planning and implementation process.

 Your testing should include all of your infrastructure, databases, firewall, networks, hardware, and applications.
 The point of each one of your practice steps is to identify any areas of the test that need to be improved.